suhanw/tmnt_react/README.md

 I used three components to setup the display frame:

-- `Game` creates a `div` sized with the frame width and height.
+- `Game` creates a `div` to define the frame width and height.
 - `Viewport` is positioned `absolute` relative to `Game`
 - `Stage` is a child of `Viewport`, and is sized with the full width of the stage level (i.e., the full distance that the turtle may potentially travel).
 This is where the `Turtle` component lives.

-Moving the `Turtle` is simply updating its absolute `x` position relative to `Stage`, which is tracked via Redux. `Viewport` listens for changes to the Redux `x` value, and subtracts it against its own absolute `x` position relative to `Game`, when the `Turtle` reaches at least 1/4 through the `Game` frame.
-As a result, the `Viewport` "follows" the turtle.
+Moving the `Turtle` is simply updating its absolute `left` position relative to `Stage`, which is tracked via Redux. `Viewport` listens for changes to the turtle's `left` value, and sets its own `left` position as the negative of the turtle's position, when the `Turtle` reaches at least 1/4 through the `Game` frame width.
+Because `Viewport` is positioned `absolute`, a negative `left` position would place it to the left of the `Game` frame, creating the illusion of panning from left to right.
+When the `Viewport` changes its position as the turtle changes its position, it "follows" the turtle.

 ```JavaScript
 componentWillReceiveProps(newProps) {